Pilothouse-App/Pilothouse/README.md

 - `dockerbox generate-ssl [site]`: Generates, installs, and trusts a self-signed SSL certificate for the specified site.
 - `dockerbox mysql [command]`: Runs the provided MySQL command.
 The command will be run on the database of the current site, or with no database selected if not run from within a site directory.
 - `dockerbox compose [command]`: Runs a `docker-compose` command with required environment variables set.

+### License

+DockerBox is open source software licensed under the GPLv2.
+DockerBox is authored by [Philip Newcomer](https://github.com/philipnewcomer), along with help from [these awesome contributors](https://github.com/DockerBox/dockerbox/graphs/contributors).